gabbaborjaa/gvsu-cis350-text_editors/README.md

 ## 4.4 Saving and Exporting
 To save and export your document, click on "File" which is just right of the "Load" button.
 Click save to .txt to save as a text file.

+# 5 Risk Analysis/Retrospective
+## 5.1 Risk Analysis
+### Potential Risks:
+- Data loss – Without autosave or any recovery mechanics, users may lose unsaved work.
+- Security concerns – Malicious attacks via exploits may be possible as there are minimal security elements.
+- Scalability – As features expand, performance may degrade if not properly optimized.
+- Cross-platform consistency – Ensuring the text=editor behaves consistently across different operating systems.

+### Solutions:
+- Implement autosave to prevent accidental data loss.
+- Follow best security practices, such as minimizing excessive permissions and securing file operations.
+- Optimize rendering and processing logic for better performance.
+- Conduct thorough testing before deployment to ensure cross-platform compatibility is not an issue.

+## 5.2 Retrospective
+### Challenges We Faced:
+- Short definition phase (Did not take enough time to research our strategies for development)
+- Difficulty completing tasks on a consistent basis
+- Used new and unfamiliar libraries
+- Used new and unfamiliar programming languages
+- Issues with technical development (JavaScript / Python It was difficult to get these languages to communicate)

+### Solutions:
+- We brainstormed more ideas during development to more thoroughly flesh out Jotter.
+- Set up additional meetings to carve out specific time-slots to work together.
+- Learned new technologies through research and tutorials.

+### Our Successes:
+- Established a functional text editor with core features.
+- Developed a manageable codebase with future contributions in mind.
+- Improved usability through mindful design choices, e.g. keeping only the most relevant tools.

+## 6. Future Scope
+As Jotter keeps developing, there are some possible features left for further development:
+- Customizable interface – Themes and layout being customizable for enhanced accessibility
+- Bug fixes for stability – Continuous work to improve and maintain the editor’s stability
+- Cloud integration – For synchronization between different devices
+- Real time collaboration by several users
+- Autosave and recovery

+These are just some possible additions that may be implemented in future development.

+# 7. Conclusion
+Jotter is now a working, viable text editor that is focused on making text-editing as simple as possible; although, there is still plenty left for future development such as, additional customizations, introducing autosave, and developing better collaborative tools.
+In recognizing the risks and the projects future scope, the project is well suited to continue improving.